GabrielSlima/blog/articles/clean-architecture-soc-roadmap.md

     <h3>Conclusion</h3>
     <p>
         I'll probably write another article about this subject that I find fascinating.
-        In simple words, every software we start as a monolith and decouple the horizontal layers as required.
-We can also go backwards, go from more "further" levels of decoupling to the bottom, towards level 1.
+        In simple words, every software should start as a monolith and decouple the horizontal layers as required.
+We should also be able to go backwards, go from more "further" levels of decoupling to the bottom, towards level 1.
     </p>
     <p>